Best Bait For Brown Trout: 5 Most Effective Baits That Guides Use

 Most guides will tell you that presentation is critical.

-There is a reason why river guides catch more fish than most people even when they use the same baits.
-Their formula to catching more fish isn’t that hard, know which bait is good at that time, know which method will be the most effective, put the bait on a great setup, then fish it really well.
-That’s it, it’s simple!
+There is a reason why river guides catch more fish than most people, even when they use the same bait.
+Their strategy for catching more fish isn’t that hard.

 These same aquatic insects are recognized by brown trout as a valuable and ongoing food source.